 Desecration and disturbance of burial sites is not a victimless crime.
-The consequences of these actions include not only property damage, but can also result in emotional trauma to relatives and friends of the deceased, as well as descendent communities.
+The consequences of these actions not only include property damage, but can also result in emotional trauma to relatives and friends of the deceased, as well as to descendant communities.
 This is particularly true in the case of African American cemeteries, which can be targets for hate crimes and have often suffered displacement, disruption, and destruction.
-Increasing penalties for violations, publicizing how to report these crimes, and educating the public as well as law enforcement and State's Attorneys about how to respond to these cases is needed.
+Increasing penalties for violations, publicizing how to report these crimes, and educating the public as well as law enforcement and State's Attorneys about how to respond to these cases, are all needed.

-Recommendation: Increase penalties for violations of Maryland cemetery law, publicize how to report these crimes, and improve education of law enforcement, State's Attorneys, local government code enforcement staff, and the general public on enforcement powers and processes.
+Recommendation H.1: Increase penalties for violations of Maryland cemetery law, publicize how to report these crimes, and improve education of law enforcement, State's Attorneys, local government code enforcement staff, and the general public on enforcement powers and processes.